Azure-Samples/azure-files-samples/point-to-site-vpn-azure-files/README.md

 Azure file shares can be mounted concurrently by cloud or on-premises deployments of Windows, Linux, and macOS.

 While connecting from on-prem, sometimes ISPs block port 445.Azure VPN Gateway connects your on-premises networks to Azure through Point-to-Site VPNs in a similar way that you set up and connect to a remote branch office.
-The connectivity is secure and uses the industry-standard protocols SSTP.
+The connectivity is secure and uses the industry-standard protocols KIEv2.

 With this tutorial, one will be able to work around port 445 block by sending SMB traffic from a Windows machine over a secure tunnel instead of on internet.

 This is a custom deployment for Azure Files of Point to Site VPN solution.
-In order for Point to Site VPN to work well Azure Files, Storage service endpoint should be added to virtual network and Tunnel Type should only be SSTP.
+In order for Point to Site VPN to work well Azure Files, Storage service endpoint should be added to virtual network.
 The template below takes care of these configuration settings.

 >> NOTE
 >>